AlexP0/Blender_UEXP/README.md

 ### How to use
-- Copy the code in blender's text editor
-- Change the Uexp path in the code
+- Install the addon using Blender addon installer in User Preferences
-- Click Run Script
 - Go in Scene properties and find the Uexp Panel
+- Select a Uexp path using the browser (disable RelativePath in the browser settings)
 - Click Search Vertex Offset
-- Import the desired LOD (Export is out of service atm)
+- Import the desired LOD
+- Make your edits
+- Export the desired LOD